Rain-And-Storm/website/data/home.md

 ## About

-S/V Curious Cat is a fossil fuel-free solar electric sailing catamaran set to travel around the world while logging her excellent adventures for everyone to see and feel highly jealous.
+S/V Curious Cat is a fossil fuel-free solar electric sailing catamaran set to travel around the world while logging her excellent adventures for everyone to see and feel extremely jealous.

 ## Vessel’s origin